rout369/code_obfuscator/README.markdown

 - Add batch processing for multiple files.
 - Support additional languages like Java and PHP.

-## Contributing
-Contributions are welcome!
-Please:
-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/new-feature`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature/new-feature`).
-5. Open a pull request.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

-## Contact
-For issues or suggestions, contact Vishal (Bloodhowl) via email or open an issue on the repository.